jfacdev/idina/README.md

 # Idina: Idiomas naturales
-# Welcome to a new way of learning languages through the natural method
+# Welcome to a new way of learning languages through the natural method.